jasondavis/Flattr-auto-submit-for-Hyde/README.md

-Change the <user-id> to your username on flattr.
+Change the "user-id" to your username on flattr.
 You can change the other variables to something more appropriate as well.
 If you want the compact button instead of the normal flattr button, uncomment the last line in the CONTEXT dictionary.

 The Flattr javascript file must also be present on the website.
 I placed the code (below) in the

 	_base.html

 layout file.
 Here is the scipt that I added.

 	<script type="text/javascript">